tier4/driving_log_replayer/docs/use_case/perception.en.md

 2. Autoware receives sensor data output from input rosbag and outputs point cloud data, and the perception module performs recognition.
 3. The evaluation node subscribes to `/perception/object_recognition/{detection, tracking}/objects` and evaluates data.
 The result is dumped into a file.
 4. When the playback of the rosbag is finished, Autoware's launch is automatically terminated, and the evaluation is completed.

-### Notes

-Autoware's perception module is launched for the first time, it converts `onnx` files in `lidar_centerpoint` package.
-In step 1 of the evaluation method, there is a long, seemingly halting process as it waits for the conversion to complete.
-This is normal operation, so please do not stop with keyboard input, but wait as is.

 ## Evaluation results